Identifiability and Characterization of Transmon Qutrits Through Bayesian Experimental Design: Introduction

 The BExD approach has been used to identify parameters in electro-chemical models of Lithium-Ion cells \cite{Streb:2022}, pharmacokinetic model \cite{Ryan:2015}, Thomson scattering model for nuclear fusion \cite{Fischer:2004} and electrical impedance tomography \cite{Karimi:2021}.
 The probabilistic nature of quantum mechanics naturally lends itself to Bayesian characterization.
 The BExD technique has been used to estimate the resonant frequency of a single two-level closed system under time-independent Hamiltonian by minimizing the Bayes' risk \cite{Ferrie:2013}.
 Granade \etal \cite{Granade:2012} demonstrated the BExD approach to infer the transition frequency and $T_2$ dephasing term on a canonical, two-level system, and built the open-source framework QInfer \cite{Granade:2017}.
 McMichael \etal \cite{McMichael:2021} utilized BExD to determine optimal controls in Ramsey interferometry to estimate precession frequency and $T_2^\star$ decoherence time, and demonstrated a five-factor speed up over random sampling methods.
 Wang \etal \cite{Wang:2022} demonstrated the BExD framework for quantum sensing of the environment around a Nitrogen-Vacancy (NV) center in diamond and reported a 90\% speed up over their heuristic method in estimating the nearby nuclear spins and oscillating magnetic field.
 Hincks \etal \cite{Hincks:2018} estimated five-parameters in their Hamiltonian and Lindblad model for NV in diamonds with Ramsey and Rabi style experiments where they showed the BExD approach results in a posterior variance that is two orders of magnitude smaller than those obtained using the heuristic methods.
 Wang \etal \cite{Wang:2017} performed characterization of an NV center in diamonds by estimating the Rabi frequency and updating their Hamiltonian model to include missing interactions (chirping).
 Both Wang \etal \cite{Wang:2017} and Ferrie \etal \cite{Ferrie:2013} demonstrated exponential convergence of the BExD (when minimizing posterior variance) up to a saturation point, beyond which the ansatz is no longer able to model the missing interactions.
+Gester \etal \cite{Gerster2022} recently employed the BExD approach to calibrate two-qubit entangling operators for a closed trapped-ion systems using $1200 \pm 500$ experiments in less than one minute.
+Although the BExD approach significantly reduced the number of experiments required for accurate estimation of the model parameters, the significant speed up is mainly due to the use of analytical solution to their Hamiltonian model.
+Stace \etal \cite{Stace2024} demonstrated the BExD technique on single qubit and synthetic two qubit trapped-ion systems, where they estimated the detuning frequency, Rabi frequency and the coupling strength using optimized bang-bang pulses.
+They reported difficulty in estimating model parameters where the algorithm fails to converge which is attributed to the identifiability of the parameter due to the states prepared under the pulse parameterization.
 Although paramount, most studies for characterization of the quantum system often do not consider the identifiability of the parameters under a given experimental setup.
 Wang \etal \cite{Wang2020} demonstrated that the identifiability of closed quantum systems with a single qubit in density matrix formalism (Liouville-von Neumann equation).
 Zhang \etal \cite{Zhang2009} investigated the identifiability of both closed and open, dephasing qubit systems and demonstrated the identifiability can be greatly increased by performing appropriate experiments that can be parameterized by control pulses driving the quantum system.